-The following substations in this section contain further information on the procurement procedures and processes that procurement officers use and the key elements for you to consider when bidding for a tender.
+The following substations in this section contain further information on the procurement procedures and processes that buyers use and the key elements for you to consider when bidding for a tender.

-Further details of how procurement officers approach procurement procedures is available from the Procurement Journey.
+Further details of how buyers approach procurement procedures is available from the Procurement Journey.

 How are tenders requested?

-A tender will be advertised through Public Contracts Scotland (PCS) if the contract value is over £50k excluding VAT in value for goods and services contracts (although many procurement officers use PCS for lower value tenders).
+A tender will be advertised through Public Contracts Scotland (PCS) if the contract value is over £50k excluding VAT for goods and services contracts (although many buyers will also use PCS for lower value tenders).

 If you are interested in the tender opportunity then you need to complete the required details and submit your tender bid using the secure electronic post-box in either PCS or PCS-T. There is a full electronic audit trail.